primer/css/pages/css/index.md

 ## Primer CSS bundles

-Each component or group of styles is packaged up and distributed via npm.
-Primer CSS includes 23 packages that are grouped into useful meta-packages for easy install.
-Each package and meta-package is independently versioned and distributed via npm, so it's easy to include all or part of Primer CSS within your own project.
+Each component or group of styles is distributed via npm as a separate CSS file, or "bundle".
+We also distribute "meta-packages" for core (shared) elements, product-specific (github.com) styles, and marketing.

 <PrimerPackageBox meta={bundles.primer} count={Object.keys(bundles).length - 1} mb={4} />